-In the fall of 2015, New Knowledge, I cofounded with two friends was offered a slot in the 2016 class of Techstars Cloud.
+In the fall of 2015, New Knowledge, a company I cofounded with two friends was offered a slot in the 2016 class of Techstars Cloud.
 Like most people in tech, I had heard about Techstars, but in truth I barely knew anything specific, particularly about the day-to-day of the program.
 Was Techstars a permanent hackathon fueled by Soylent and Adderall?
 Was it three months of guest speakers and sponsored happy hours?
 I watched Techstars’s promotional videos, but the only impression I could glean was that all the founders worked 36 hours per day while having ample spare time to ride bikes around downtown Boulder.
 I also found some posts about people’s experiences, but overall I was in the dark.
 So, when we joined Techstars Cloud in November, I did what I was trained to do: gather data.

 For three months, from November 2nd, 2015 to January 31st, 2016, I tracked how I spent every 15 minutes of every day and categorized each into one of seven activities:

 - Non-Technical Work: Email, writing, diagramming, project management, PivotalTracker, etc.

 - Technical Work: Coding, designing, data analysis, etc.

 - Discussion: Team meetings, speaking events, meeting with mentors or investors, Techstars happy hours, etc.

 - Travel: Driving or flying (when I couldn’t do any work)